-Your comments on IRS enforcement actions.
+Comments on IRS enforcement actions.
 The Small Business and Agriculture Regulatory Enforcement Ombudsman and 10 Regional Fairness Boards were established to receive comments from small business about federal agency enforcement actions.
-The Ombudsman will annually evaluate the enforcement activities and rate each agency's responsiveness to small business.
-If you wish to comment on the enforcement actions of IRS, call 1-888-REG-FAIR (1-888-734-3247).
+The Ombudsman will annually evaluate the enforcement activities of each agency and rate its responsiveness to small business.
+If you wish to comment on the enforcement actions of the IRS, you can: